Sherlock (software): Sherlock 3 channels

-The Sherlock 3 search plugin was a web application, which was downloaded on the fly from a server to ensure the most current version.
+The Sherlock 3 search plug-in was a web application, which was downloaded on the fly from a server to ensure the most current version.
 As information on the internet is subject to change so quickly, this was one way for Apple to guarantee the up-to-date version.
 A channel consisted of a web directory with an index.
 This usually pointed to a sub-directory (usually called "Channel") which contained the code XML, any Script XML, and localized lproj directories (nib file and Localized Text Resources as a plist).

 The channels included by default were: